pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/organization-access-tokens.md

 ## Permissions/Authorization

 Organization Access Tokens behave like an organization member with [stack write permissions](https://www.pulumi.com/docs/intro/pulumi-service/projects-and-stacks/#stack-permissions) to all of the organization’s stacks.
-They do not grant any privileges to view the Pulumi Service ui, or to create additional Organization or Personal Access Tokens.
+They do not grant any privileges to view the Pulumi Cloud ui, or to create additional Organization or Personal Access Tokens.
 See below for a full list of accessible APIs:

 ### API Access